aheinzel/account_intercompany_booking_button/account_intercompany_booking_button/README.md

 1. Go to Accounting -> Reconcile and open a Bank Statement Line in the OCA reconcile form.
 2. Click "Intercompany" in the header/statusbar.
 3. In the wizard, pick a scenario (filtered to the statement line's company), optionally type a reference, and optionally upload a file to attach.
 4. Confirm.
-The module creates and posts two 2-line journal entries using the selected scenario and the amount from the selected line; the uploaded file is attached to both moves.
+The module creates and posts two 2-line journal entries using the selected scenario and the amount from the selected line; the uploaded file is attached to both moves, and the payment reference is logged in each move's chatter.

 ## Configuration